forza-painter/forza-painter/README.md

 - Just drag an image onto `forza-painter-geometrize.exe` and it will start
 - It will generate a `.json` file with the same name and the same folder as the image you dragged in.
 - It will save every 10 shapes, allowing you to drag your `.json` file onto `drag_geometry_file_here.bat` to preview it. (the game does not need to be running)
+    - Yes I know this is extremely rough around the edges, but I am going away for the weekend and wanted to get this out lol.
 - Once you are happy with the amount of shapes (or the quality of the preview) just close the window (as it has saved every 10 shapes already).

 ## Using Geometrize to generate your `.json` geometry (For images without transparency):